VictorSK/dnslookup/README.md

 # dnslookup

-A simple Ruby gem DNS record query tool that allows you to query Google or specified DNS servers.
+dnslookup is a DNS record query gem written in Ruby. dnslookup automatically queries multiple public DNS servers or allows you to query a specific DNS server.

 ## Installation